m3db/m3/docs/operational_guide/mapping_rollup.md

 The `aggregations` field determines what functions to apply to the datapoints within a resolution tile.
 For example, if an application emits a metric every `10sec` and the resolution for that metrics's storage policy is `1min`, M3 will need to combine 6 datapoints.
-The `aggregations` field determines how to combine those datapoints. `aggregations` can be one of the following:
+If the `aggregations` policy is `Last`, M3 will take the last value in that `1min` bucket. `aggregations` can be one of the following:

 ```